 Section 1.
-When an employee is notified in writing that they will be assigned for a limited period to act in capacity in a higher level of classification for more than a total of ten (10) consecutive or nonconsecutive working days (eight (8) hours or any portion thereof) within a 30 day period, that employee shall be paid premium pay of five percent (5%).
+When an employee is notified in writing that they will be assigned for a limited period to act in capacity in a higher level of classification for more than a total of ten (10) consecutive or nonconsecutive working days (eight (8) hours or any portion thereof) within a thirty (30) day period, that employee shall be paid premium pay of five percent (5%) of base hourly rate for regular hours those hours assigned.